sebtac/STTS/README.md

 2.)
 Initialize trial_table to collect the measure of interest across all runs

 3.)
-Set max_count -- how many times each candidate model should be tested -- we do not want to run best model definitively but rather test "thoroughly" couple best models
+Set max_count -- how many times each candidate model should be tested -- we do not want to run best model indefinitely but rather test "thoroughly" couple best models

 4.)
 Set top_count -- how many candidate models should be fully tested (with max_count runs)